TadiT7/treble_experimentations_wiki/Frequently-Asked-Questions-(FAQ).md

 - Open the app and Copy **Google Service Framework Key**
 - Go to https://www.google.com/android/uncertified/
-- Sign In and paste copied value to it and register
+- Sign In and paste the copied value to it and register
 - Reboot

 #### ADB method